-Type 1 diabetes, previously called insulin-dependent diabetes mellitus (IDDM) or juvenile-onset diabetes, may account for 5 percent to 10 percent of all diagnosed cases of diabetes.
+Type 1 diabetes, previously called insulin-dependent diabetes mellitus (IDDM) or juvenile-onset diabetes, may account for 5% to 10% of all diagnosed cases of diabetes.
 Risk factors are less well defined for Type 1 diabetes than for Type 2 diabetes, but autoimmune, genetic, and environmental factors are involved in the development of this type of diabetes.

 Type 2 diabetes was previously called non-insulin-dependent diabetes mellitus (NIDDM) or adult-onset diabetes.
-Type 2 diabetes may account for about 90 percent to 95 percent of all diagnosed cases of diabetes.
+Type 2 diabetes may account for about 90% to 95% of all diagnosed cases of diabetes.
 Risk factors for Type 2 diabetes include older age, obesity, family history of diabetes, prior history of gestational diabetes, impaired glucose tolerance, physical inactivity, and race/ethnicity.
 African Americans, Hispanic/Latino Americans, American Indians, and some Asian Americans and Pacific Islanders are at particularly high risk for type 2 diabetes.

-Gestational diabetes develops in 2 percent to 5 percent of all pregnancies but usually disappears when a pregnancy is over.
+Gestational diabetes develops in 2% to 5% of all pregnancies but usually disappears when a pregnancy is over.
 Gestational diabetes occurs more frequently in African Americans, Hispanic/Latino Americans, American Indians, and people with a family history of diabetes than in other groups.
 Obesity is also associated with higher risk.
 Women who have had gestational diabetes are at increased risk for later developing Type 2 diabetes.
-In some studies, nearly 40 percent of women with a history of gestational diabetes developed diabetes in the future.
+In some studies, nearly 40% of women with a history of gestational diabetes developed diabetes in the future.